tardis-sn/stardis/docs/README.md

 In fields where an atomic species is requested, the species must be in the form `<atomic symbol>_<ionization roman numeral>`.
 For example, `H_I` for neutral hydrogen, or `Si_III` for twice-ionized silicon.

+Additionally, in the opacity file section, the following entries are valid:
+- `Hminus_bf`
+- `Hminus_ff`
+- `Heminus_ff`
+- `H2minus_ff`
+- `H2plus_ff`

 ### Opacity File Format

-STARDIS can read and interpolate opacity cross-section files.
+STARDIS can read and interpolate continuum opacity cross-section files for bound-free or free-free absorption (technically, for free-free absorption the files would provide the cross-section per electron density).
 The files must be one of the following formats:

 ```csv
 wavelength_1, cross-section_1